woltapp/browserbug/README.md

 The name "browserbug" is tongue-in-cheek.
-It comes from "that's a browser bug" being used as a catch-all phrase, which can mean anything from differing web API support, occasional or long-standing browser quirks, manual workarounds, and nest bugs.
+It comes from "that's a browser bug" being used as a catch-all phrase, which can mean anything from differing web API support, occasional or long-standing browser quirks, manual workarounds, and downright browser bugs.
 Since manual annotations fill a niche for many of these cases, "browserbug" seemed like fun and visually distinct way to mark such code sections, even if it is not strictly correct.

 ## Where to go from here